English vs. Western for New Riders

 A Horse Is a Horse

-In my opinion as a trainer and instructor, a horse is a horse no matter what style of saddle you strap on his back.
+In my opinion as a trainer and instructor, a horse is a horse no matter what style of saddle you strap on its back.

 You can learn the basic position in either saddle.
 Everyone's goal for beginner riding should be to learn to stay in a balanced position from shoulder to hip to heel.
 That is the most balanced and effective way to ride no matter what shape the saddle is that you are riding in.